-Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.6.76 Grounds of objection Function: This is a precis only.
-Authority to extend the time for a person to make an objection to a rate record [s.6.76(4)].
+Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.6.76 Grounds of objection Function: 1.
+Authority to extend the time for a person to make an objection to This is a precis only. a rate record [s.6.76(4)].
 Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
 Authority to consider an objection to a rate record and either allow it or disallow it, wholly or in part, providing the decision and reasons for the decision in a notice promptly served upon the person whom made the objection [s.6.76(5)].
-Council Conditions on this Delegation: Nil.
-Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees • Compliance Links: Note - Decisions under this delegation may be referred for review by the State Administration Tribunal
+Council Conditions on Nil. this Delegation: Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees

+Compliance Links: Note - Decisions under this delegation may be referred for review by the State Administration Tribunal